nbrew/LittleNodes_IR_Bridge/README.md

 # LittleNodes_IR_Bridge

-IR bridge compatible with alexa.
-Control's your IR devices such as a TV.
+IR bridge compatible with alexa based on the NodeMCU ESP8266 micro controller.
+Control your IR devices such as a TV.

 See the Instructable for this repository at: